12.36 Governor's powers to fast provide emergency aid.

 (iv) employment of temporary workers;

 (v) rental of equipment;

-(vi) purchase of supplies and materials, for example, but not limited to, publication of calls
+(vi) purchase of supplies and materials, for example, but not limited to, publication of calls for bids;

 (vii) provisions of the Civil Service Act and rules;

 (ix) requirements for the budgeting and allotment of funds.

 (b) All contracts must be in writing, executed on behalf of the state by the governor or a person delegated by the governor in writing so to do, and must be promptly filed with the commissioner of finance, who shall forthwith encumber funds appropriated for the purposes of the contract for the full contract liability and certify thereon that the encumbrance has been made.